sana-mahmood/Computer_Networks_Spring26/Assignment2/README.md

 ---
 ## Requirements Summary
-Please checkout the tutorial slides for a complete checklist of what we test for this assignment.
+Please check out the tutorial slides for a checklist of what we test for this assignment.
 In summary:
 - The router must successfully route packets between the Internet and the application servers.
 - The router must correctly handle ARP requests and replies.
 - The router must respond correctly to ICMP echo requests (ping commands).